 The disabled person (unless a child under the age of 18) and any partner are means tested to determine the amount of their contribution towards the cost of the work.

-The maximum mandatory Disabled Facilities Grant is currently £30,000.
+Mandatory Disabled Facilities Grants will continue to be available to eligible owneroccupiers and private sector tenants and the maximum mandatory Disabled Facilities Grant is £30,000.